 We all want our puppies to live a healthy/long life.
 Failing to take care of their nutritional needs can wreak havoc on their lives.
-Unbalanced diets without key nutrients may lead to health problems and a shorter life span for your pet.
-Balance in our lives is so important, but for our pets, the most critical aspect is in their nutrition.
+Unbalanced diets without key nutrients may lead to pet health problems and a shorter life span for your pet.
+Balance in our lives is so important, but for our pets, the most critical aspect is their nutrition.

 Let’s talk about Safety!
 Keeping your puppy safe during their developmental stage is of the uttermost importance!
 As you know, puppies love to run around and explore, because of this, they need to be protected while they become familiar with the new environments that they’re exposed to.
 The first 30 days are the most vital when bringing your new pup home.
 Puppies are not aware of what is safe and what is dangerous.
-Here are a few helpful tips that will keep your pup safe during these times:
+Below are a few helpful tips that will keep your pup safe during these times…

 Your #1 responsibility when bringing your pup home should be to keep them healthy.
 Good nutrition, exercise, and proper sleep as well as safety habits are just a few things that should be of your concern when it comes to keeping your puppy happy and healthy.